The Tale of Despereaux (film): Release

-The Tale of Despereaux was theatrically released December 19, 2008, by Relativity Media.
+The Tale of Despereaux premiered at ArcLight Hollywood on December 7, 2008, and was theatrically released December 19, 2008, in the United States and the United Kingdom by Universal Pictures.
+In the United States, the film received a rating of G for "general audiences" by the Motion Picture Association of America, whereas in the United Kingdom, it received a certificate of U by the British Board of Film Classification.

 Home media

 The film was released on DVD and Blu-ray April 7, 2009.
 One Blu-ray release also includes a standard-definition DVD of the film, in addition to the Blu-ray disc.
 The film brought in a revenue of $25,531,805 in the United States DVD market.

 Reception

 Critical response

 Matthew Broderick was praised for his performance in the film.